Matthew 14 – Jesus Displays Authority over Nature

 · Little faith will pray when it is in trouble.

 · Little faith is safe, because Jesus is near.

 v.
 “You do believe, and if you believe, why doubt?
 If faith, why little faith?
 If you doubt, why believe?
 And if you believe, why doubt?”
 (Spurgeon)

 e.
-Why did you doubt: Jesus only asked this question once Peter was safe and in the boat again.
+Why did you doubt: Jesus only asked this question once Peter was rescued.
 Yet at that point it was an entirely reasonable question to ask.
 Why did Peter doubt?

 i.
 “Doubt is literally ‘be divided in two’; true faith is single-mindedly focused on Jesus.”
 (France)